WeTechHK/Universal-BCOS-DOC/source/advance/pos/faqs/index.md

 ## What is social coordination, and why is it needed? {#what-is-social-coordination}

-Social coordination is a last line of defense for Ethereum that would allow an honest chain to be recovered from an attack that finalized dishonest blocks.
-In this case, the Ethereum community would have to coordinate "out-of-band" and agree to use an honest minority fork, slashing the attacker's validators in the process.
+Social coordination is a last line of defense for Universal BCOS that would allow an honest chain to be recovered from an attack that finalized dishonest blocks.
+In this case, the Universal BCOS community would have to coordinate "out-of-band" and agree to use an honest minority fork, slashing the attacker's validators in the process.
 This would require apps and exchanges to recognize the honest fork too.

 [Read more on social coordination](/developers/docs/consensus-mechanisms/pos/attack-and-defense#people-the-last-line-of-defense)